ahmed-asiri/TriviaAPP/backend/README.md

 The API builded to make users eable to perform CRUD operations on Trivia game database easily.
 It have been builded using Flask micro-framework, which is Python framework.
 This API was builded for the requirments of graduating of the FSND nanodegree of Udactiy.
+All the responses of the API is in JSON format.

 ### Getting Started